viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 ### Install a Viam SDK

 Install a Viam SDK (software development kit) so you can write custom logic to control the mock robot.
-Use which ever programming language you are most comfortable with.
+Use the programming language you are most comfortable with.

 Refer to the appropriate SDK documentation for SDK installation instructions: